mongodb/docs/source/includes/fact-release-notes-1.11.rst

 - Added support for plugins
   that extend the functionality of |compass|.

-- Added support for :ref:`disconnecting <disconnect>` from the active MongoDB instance without restarting |compass|.
+- Added support for :ref:`disconnecting <disconnect-tab>` from the active MongoDB instance without restarting |compass|.

 - Added :ref:`Table View <docs-list-table-view>` for documents as a